powerhouse-industries/front-end-starter/README.md

 You should always strive to make your applications accessible and therefore should include aria wherever possible.

 ## CSS
-We use Sass to write compose our stylesheet, but more on that further into this document.
+We use Sass to compose our stylesheet, but more on that further into this document.
 We always avoid writing CSS inline – it might make quick and dirty fixes easy, but in the long run it makes our code impossible to maintain.
+The only time we do inline CSS is where it’s necessary to apply user customisations.

 ### Validation
 We don’t validate our CSS to W3C Standards.

 ### Syntax and Formatting
 We write CSS using the BEM (Block, Element, Modifier) naming convention and opt for multi-line CSS declarations.
-Where possible you should try to group related rulesets together, for examples: all positional rules together, all font rules together etc.
+Where possible you should try to group related rulesets together, for example: all positional rules together, all font rules together etc.

 All CSS rules should have a space after the selector colon and a trailing semi-colon.
 The closing brace should be inline with the start of the selector it closes.